 After a circuit of the estate and a brisk gallop up the long straight of Lingfield Park Racecourse, a woodland bridleway brings you into the large village of Lingfield.
 The suggested lunchtime pub is on the edge of the Old Town conservation area, which contains many well-preserved 16th–18thC buildings clustered around the grand parish church.

-The start of the afternoon loop is the reverse of the Oxted to Lingfield walk (#135).
-The route out of the village is through the newly-designated Lingfield Nature Reserve, which includes a Community Orchard.
-It continues via farm fields and quiet lanes, passing a large open space used for the annual Edenbridge and Oxted Agricultural Show (on the August Bank Holiday weekend).
-Back in Lingfield there is a choice of tearooms and pubs for refreshment before a short loop through a water meadow to the station.
+The start of the afternoon loop is the reverse of the Oxted to Lingfield walk (#135) and takes in the fringes of a large open space used for the annual Edenbridge and Oxted Agricultural Show (on the August Bank Holiday weekend).
+The routes out of and back into the village both go through the newly-designated Lingfield Nature Reserve, which includes a Community Orchard.
+There is a choice of tearooms and pubs for refreshment before a short loop through a water meadow to the station.

 The public footpaths across the racecourse should remain open on race days, but of course the village and trains will be more crowded.